-11 CYP families are expressed in a human liver and gastrointestinal tract (CYP1A2, CYP2A6, CYP2B6, CYP2C8/9/18/19, CYP2D6, CYP2E1, and CYP3A4/5), and 5 of them (CYPs 1A2, 2C9, 2C19, 2D6 and 3A4) are involved in about 95% of the known drug metabolism.
-Cytochrome P450s are of critical importance due to the two of the most significant problems in clinical pharmacology: drug-drug interactions and individual variability in drug metabolism (CYP450 gene polymorphism).
+Cytochrome P450 (CYP) enzymes represent a heme containing protein superfamily metabolizing a broad variety of xenobiotics, including drugs and toxic chemicals.
+Eleven CYP families are expressed in human liver and gastrointestinal tract (CYP1A2, CYP2A6, CYP2B6, CYP2C8/9/18/19, CYP2D6, CYP2E1, and CYP3A4/5), and 5 of them (CYPs 1A2, 2C9, 2C19, 2D6 and 3A4) are involved in about 95% of the known drug metabolism.
+Cytochrome P450s are of critical importance due to the two of the most significant issues in clinical pharmacology: metabolism-mediated drug-drug interactions and individual variability in drug metabolism (CYP450 gene polymorphism).

-Deliverable: Metabolic stability data of 1 test article and 5 reference compounds (Phenacetin, Testosterone, Diclofenac, Omeprazole, and Dextromethorphan) at the presence of individual human recombinant cytochromes at tree time points over 60 minutes.
+Deliverable: Metabolic stability data of 1 test article and 5 reference compounds (Phenacetin, Testosterone, Diclofenac, Omeprazole, and Dextromethorphan) in the presence of individual human recombinant cytochromes at tree time points over 60 minutes.
 Metabolic stability data for 1 test article in human liver microsomes at the presence of specific cytochrome inhibitors responsible for its metabolism (identified in the study with recombinant enzymes) at five time points over 60 minutes obtained by HPLC-MS/MS analysis.
 Data include parent compound percent remaining, half-life and clearance values.
 Full study report is provided.